zopefoundation/meta/docs/narr.rst

   Regex for files to be hidden from teyit.
 It fails on files containing syntax errors.
 This option has to be a string and is omitted when not defined.

+pyupgrade-exclude
+  Regex for files to be hidden from pyupgrade.
+It might be a bit overly optimistic with its changes.
+This option has to be a string and is omitted when not defined.

 ReadTheDocs options
 ```````````````````